Legal Help in Insurance Fraud Inquiries

 The insurance industry is serious about investigating insurance fraud.
 The industry has its own fraud institute that is staffed, in part, by private investigators who are former federal agents and prosecutors.
 Their job is to identify fraud on the policyholder's application or claim, so the company won't have to pay.
 Policyholders should treat an insurance fraud inquiry with the same gravity they would a federal criminal investigation.

 Insurance brokers and agents are themselves subject to ever-increasing scrutiny by insurance regulators and federal prosecutors for fraud related to the selling and marketing of insurance products and misuse of premium funds.

 Mr. Wisenberg handles all types of insurance fraud investigations and charges, including health insurance fraud, life insurance fraud, catastrophic incident fraud, false insurance claims, homeowners' insurance fraud, and auto accident insurance fraud--including allegedly staged accidents.

 Contact an Insurance Fraud Defense Lawyer

-Whether you are under investigation for filing false claims or insurance application fraud, you need to speak to a lawyer who is experienced in federal insurance fraud defense.
+Whether you are under investigation for filing false claims, insurance application fraud or fraudulent marketing of insurance products, you should speak to a lawyer who is experienced in federal insurance fraud defense.
 Feel free to contact white collar criminal defense attorney Solomon L. Wisenberg.
 From offices in Washington, D.C., he represents clients in insurance fraud inquiries throughout the U.S.